joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/Apache.md

 ### Prerequisites:

-1. you have purchased the domain _zfm.com_
+1. you have purchased the domain _zsm.com_
-1. you have set up a sub-domain for the Example University of Examples called _ eue.zfm.com_
+1. you have set up a sub-domain for the Example University of Examples called _ eue.zsm.com_
 1. you have chosen to run the zf-server for _eue_ on port 3004.
 1. you have built the zf-client and installed it in the appropriate directory.
-   In the deployment doc we suggested /var/www/zfm/live/zf-client
+   In the deployment doc we suggested /var/www/zsm/zf-client

 ### Virtual Host Files

-You are now ready to create your virtual host for eue.zfm.com
+You are now ready to create your virtual host for eue.zsm.com

 ---
 **Note**